JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8007 days**.

-And here is a just a random fact -  **Hair is made from the same substance as fingernails**.
+And here is a just a random fact -  **In New Mexico, over eleven thousand people have visited a tortilla chip that appeared to have the face of Jesus Christ burned into it**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)